bharathkreddy/expressapp/README.md

   ### 8.4 Sending JWT via Cookie.

-  - First refactor and move all signing and sending tokens to a single function in `authController.js` file.
+  - **a2aa045** First refactor and move all signing and sending tokens to a single function in `authController.js` file.
-  -
+  - Send cookie instead of JWT. cookie is just a text string.

 ---